balena-os/wifi-connect/README.md

 Dongles with similar chipsets will probably not work.

-This app is expected to work with other Resin supported boards as long as you use the correct dongles.
+Wifi Connect is expected to work with all resin.io supported boards as long as they have the compatible dongles.

 Please [contact us](https://resin.io/community/) or raise [an issue](https://github.com/resin-io/resin-wifi-connect/issues) if you hit any trouble.

 ## FAQ
 * *What is the state of Linux networking before the start script is executed?*
-If the device is plugged in over Ethernet it will have an internet connection, if the device is using WiFi only it will not have an internet connection until the start script has completed.
+If the device is plugged in over Ethernet it will have an internet connection.
+If the device is using Wifi only, it will not have a connection until the start script has completed.

-* *How long will this app attempt to connect to a configured connection for?*
+* *How long will Wifi Connect attempt to connect with a given configuration?*
 The connection timeout is set to 15 seconds.